Subjunctive mood: Spanish

 In Spanish, the pluperfect subjunctive tense is used to describe a continuing wish in the past.
-Desearía que (tú) hubieras ido al cine conmigo el viernes pasado.
-(I wish that you had gone to the movies with me last Friday).
+For example, Desearía que (tú) hubieras ido al cine conmigo el viernes pasado. ('I wish that you had gone to the movies with me last Friday').
 To form this tense, first the subjunctive form of haber is conjugated (in the example above, haber becomes hubieras).
-Then the participle of the main verb (in this case is added, ir becomes ido).
+Then the participle of the main verb is conjugated (in this case, it is added: ir becomes ido).